davestearns/tutorials/src/http.md

 As a convention, web servers listen on port `80` for unencrypted HTTP requests, and port `443` for encrypted HTTPS requests.
 If you don't specify a port number in your URL, the browser will assume these conventional ports.
 But you can override this by including a port number in your URL, like so: `http://localhost:4000/path/to/resource`.
 This tells the client to connect to port `4000` instead of the conventional port `80`.

 Many Unix-based systems (including MacOS) do not allow non-root users to listen on ports lower than 1024, so when you want to build and test an HTTP server on your own machine, you typically need to listen on a higher port number like 4000.
-Your server will work exactly the same--you just need to include that port number when connecting to your server from a web browser or testing tool.
+Your server will work exactly the same---you just need to include that port number when connecting to your server from a web browser or testing tool.

 ### Origin